-In 1994, following a forty-year career in the Church Educational System and Religious Education at BYU (1955-94), Robert J. Matthews officially retired.
-His service in CES included teaching seminary in Soda Springs, Idaho, and institute in southern California before serving as a researcher, course writer, and editor, in the CES Central Office.
+ROBERT J. MATTHEWS retired in 1994, following a forty-year career in the Church Educational System and Religious Education at BYU (1955-94).
+His service in CES included teaching seminary in Soda Springs, Idaho, and institute in Southern California before serving as a researcher, course writer, and editor in the CES Central Office.
 In 1971 he received a university appointment in the Department of Ancient Scripture at BYU, where he remained for the next twenty-four years.
 From 1981 to 1991, he also served as dean of Religious Education at BYU.
-In the Church, Brother Matthews served for twenty-five years on the Church Correlation and Evaluation Committee, in addition to serving as a bishop, stake president, and patriarch.
+In the Church, Matthews served for twenty-five years on the Church Correlation and Evaluation Committee, in addition to serving as a bishop, stake president, and patriarch.
+From 1996 to 1999, he served as the first president of the Mount Timpanogos Temple, along with his wife, Shirley, who served as temple matron.
+He passed away on August 30, 2009.